ENCYCLOPEDIC ENTRY

 Because biomass decreases with each trophic level, there are always more autotrophs than herbivores in a healthy food web.
 There are more herbivores than carnivores.

-Toxic chemicals increase with each level in the food web.
+chemicals increase with each level in the food web.

-A pesticide called DDT (dichloro-diphenyl-trichloroethane) was a major reason for the decline of the bald eagle.
+A pesticide called (dichloro-diphenyl-trichloroethane) was a major reason for the decline of the bald eagle.
 In the 1940s and 1950s, DDT was used to kill insects that spread diseases.
 DDT built up in the soil and water.
 Worms, grasses, algae and fish took in the DDT.
 As a consequence, eagles and other apex predators preyed on fish and small mammals that were poisoned with DDT.

 Birds with high amounts of DDT in their bodies lay eggs with extremely thin shells.
 These shells would often break before the baby birds were ready to hatch.
 The bald eagle population declined.